openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 ## Motivation

 Using Cloud Controller Managers (CCMs) is the Kubernetes [preferred way](https://kubernetes.io/blog/2019/04/17/the-future-of-cloud-providers-in-kubernetes/) to interact with the underlying cloud platform as it provides more flexibility and freedom for developers.
-It replaces existing in-tree cloud providers, which have been deprecated and will be permanently removed approximately in Kubernetes `v1.23`.
+It replaces existing in-tree cloud providers, which have been deprecated and will be permanently removed approximately in Kubernetes `v1.24` (This aligns with OpenShift 4.11).
 In-Tree providers are still used within OpenShift and we must start a smooth migration towards CCMs.

 Another motivation is to be closer to upstream by helping develop Cloud Controller Managers for various platforms, which is benefiting both OpenShift and Kubernetes.

-The change will help adding support for other cloud platforms, starting with [Equinix Metal](https://github.com/equinix/cloud-provider-equinix-metal), [Digital Ocean](https://github.com/digitalocean/digitalocean-cloud-controller-manager), IBMCloud, [Alibaba Cloud](https://github.com/kubernetes/cloud-provider-alibaba-cloud) and [Azure Stack](https://kubernetes-sigs.github.io/cloud-provider-azure/install/configs/#azure-stack-configuration) as a sub-part of Azure [out-of-tree](https://github.com/kubernetes-sigs/cloud-provider-azure) cloud provider and others.
+This change will help when adding support for other cloud platforms, starting with IBMCloud, [Alibaba Cloud](https://github.com/kubernetes/cloud-provider-alibaba-cloud) and [Azure Stack Hub](https://kubernetes-sigs.github.io/cloud-provider-azure/install/configs/#azure-stack-configuration) as a sub-part of Azure [out-of-tree](https://github.com/kubernetes-sigs/cloud-provider-azure) cloud provider, and later [Equinix Metal](https://github.com/equinix/cloud-provider-equinix-metal) and potentially others such as [Digital Ocean](https://github.com/digitalocean/digitalocean-cloud-controller-manager).

 It is especially important to do this for OpenStack.
 By switching to the external cloud provider, many issues and limitations with the in-tree cloud provider are mitigated.
 For example, the out-of-tree cloud provider no longer relies on the [Nova metadata service](https://docs.openstack.org/nova/latest/admin/metadata-service.html).